 Creating a luminous painterly watercolor effect in a tattoo requires experience and patience, since the colors need to look like they're running into each other or were splashed onto the skin.

 Recreating the style of watercolor paints using the medium of tattooing is not an easy task, but when done well the effect can be stunning.

 Common watercolor tattoo designs have floral or natural themes.

-How To Create A Tattoo Design With Vectornator
+How to Create a Tattoo Design With Vectornator

-With Vectornator, designing your own tattoo stencil is simple.
+With Vectornator, designing your own tattoo stencil is super simple.
 Our design software is easy to learn for beginners.

 Here’s how you can use Vectornator to create your own tattoo design:

 - Find inspiration: If you’re creating a design from scratch, you’ll need some inspiration.
 Use the list of styles above for inspiration, but be sure to create something unique.
-Pinterest is an excellent tool for finding inspiration for tattoo design.
+Pinterest is an excellent tool for finding inspiration for tattoo designs!